My reserach interests are in Lie theory, representation theory and invariant theory of linear algebraic groups.

 One can attach a finite W-algebra to any nilpotent orbit in a complex semisimple Lie algebra, and all finite W-algebras have nice filtrations and PBW bases.
 However, defining relations of finite W-algebras are difficult to determine.
 For general linear Lie algebras this was done by Brundan-Kleshchev, who identified the finite W-algebras of type A with truncated shifted Yangians.
 Outside type A the presentation problem for finite W-algebras remains wide open.

-Apart from the above-mentioned topics I am also interested in invariant theory of algebraic groups.
-This includes various problems involving nilpotent orbits, commuting varieties and symmetric invariants of centralisers in reductive Lie algebras.
+Apart from the above-mentioned topics I am also interested in various inter-related problems of Lie Theory involving invariant theory of algebraic groups.
+The keywords here are nilpotent orbits, commuting varieties, symmetric invariants of centralisers in reductive Lie algebras, and quantisations of Mishchenko-Fomenko subalgebras.